The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Introduction

-In summary, our main contributions are the following: \begin{enumerate} \item We propose discrete-time Gaussian Processes as a powerful representation for unimodal robot policy learning. \item We introduce Mixtures of discrete-time Gaussian Processes (\ourmethod{)} as a flexible and capable representation for multimodal robot policy learning, and show how multimodal tasks can be learned effectively and efficiently. \item We develop a powerful tool set for applying convex evidence, such as workspace limits, and non-convex evidence, such as collision information, to update the \ourmethod{} policy at inference time. \item We establish how \ourmethod{} can be leveraged for variance-aware path optimization to ensure kinematic feasibility and enable effective cross-embodiment transfer. \item We perform extensive experiments both in simulation and on a real robot, including highly constrained tasks, dynamic tasks, long-horizon tasks, and multimodal tasks. \item Upon publication, we make our code and models publicly available at \url{https://midigap.cs.uni-freiburg.de}. \end{enumerate}
+In summary, our main contributions are the following: \begin{enumerate} \item We propose discrete-time Gaussian Processes\rebuttal{:} a powerful representation for unimodal robot policy learning. \item We introduce Mixtures of discrete-time Gaussian Processes (\ourmethod{)}\rebuttal{: a capable and efficient method for multimodal robot policy learning.} \item \rebuttal{We develop a powerful tool set to update the \ourmethod{} policy at inference time.
+We include convex evidence, such as workspace limits, and non-convex evidence, such as collision information.} \item \rebuttal{We show how to perform variance-aware path optimization (VAPOR) on \ourmethod{}.
+VAPOR ensures kinematic feasibility and enables effective cross-embodiment transfer.} \item We perform extensive experiments both in simulation and on a real robot, including highly constrained tasks, dynamic tasks, long-horizon tasks, and multimodal tasks. \item We make our code and models publicly available at \url{midigap.cs.uni-freiburg.de}. \end{enumerate}